oguzhanselcukhiziroglu/AWS_DevOps/aws/Hands-on/02_16_2022_S3_1/README_S3_1.md

 ```
 PERMISSIONS >> BLOCK PUBLIC ACCESS>>>> EDIT>>> UNCHECKED
 ```
-- Select the file uploaded and make it "Public Also."
+- Select the file uploaded and make it "Public Also."   # Objects >> Actions >> Make public

 - Open the file URL in the browser, show it is accessible now.

-- Create a folder named it as 'images', explain why a folder is also called as prefix in S3
+- Create a folder named it as 'images', explain why a folder is also called as prefix in S3  # Creat folder seçeneği var

 - Upload `cat1.jpg` file under `images` folder with `drag and drop`.